-- Yarn over and pull through last loop on hook to secure the bullion stitch in place.
+- Yarn over and pull through the last loop on the hook to secure the bullion stitch in place.

 - Wrap the yarn loosely so that there is a lot of space between the yarn over and the hook.

-- Try to make sure that each time it is wrapped it has the same amount of tension.
+- Try to make sure that each time the yarn is wrapped it has the same amount of tension.

 - Pull the work through slowly.

 - Use your fingers to lift each yarn over as you pull through.
-Alternatively, use a tapestry needle to help you pull the yarn through.
-Even better, use a latch hook, which is recommended by B.Hooked Crochet in her bullion stitch flower crochet pattern.
+Alternatively, use a tapestry needle or a latch hook to help pull the yarn through.

 Split Bullion Stitch